Documentation

 installed.
 Chances are you already have everything on your system.
 Jopa

-uses bash >= 3
+uses bash >= 3 and envsubst from the gettext-base

 package.
 If these are not installed, go do, I'll wait.